Albluca/rpgraph/README.md

 dyn.load('/Library/Java/JavaVirtualMachines/jdk1.7.0_79.jdk/Contents/Home/jre/lib/server/libjvm.dylib')
 ```

 before loading the library.
-These lines may need to get adjusted depending on the version of the virtual machine that the user intendt to use.
+These lines may need to get adjusted depending on the version of the virtual machine that the user intend to use.

 ## A Few examples

-The package contains a few ezample datasets thqt can be udes to test its functionalities.
+The package contains a few ezample datasets that can be used to test its functionalities.

 ## Example 1 - Circle